National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Fishing

-Fishing is closely regulated in the park and is subject to California State Fish and Game regulations.
-It is the individual’s responsibility to be familiar with the state laws pertaining to the area they intend to fish, and with the species and limits of fish they take.
+Fishing is closely regulated in the park and is subject to California State Fish and Wildlife regulations and the Marine Life Protection Act.
+It is the individual's responsibility to be familiar with the state laws pertaining to the area they intend to fish, and with the species and limits of fish they take.
 A valid state fishing license is required.
-Fishing is allowed on park beaches and freshwater lakes and ponds.
-Fishing is prohibited in Lagunitas Creek and all its tributaries including Olema and Bear Valley Creeks, in all inland freshwater streams in the park, in Limantour Estero, and in the Point Reyes Headlands Marine Conservation Area.
+Fishing is allowed on most park beaches and freshwater lakes and ponds.
+Fishing is prohibited in Lagunitas Creek and all its tributaries including Olema and Bear Valley Creeks, in all inland freshwater streams in the park, in Limantour Estero, in the Point Reyes Headlands Marine Conservation Area, and in certain Marine Protected Areas.
+See our Marine Life Protection Act and Fishing at Point Reyes pages for more details.

 Top of Page